The systole of large genus minimal surfaces in positive Ricci curvature: Background on Colding--Minicozzi lamination theory

 \section{Background on Colding--Minicozzi lamination theory}

 Colding and Minicozzi developed a theory that describes how minimal surfaces of uniformly bounded genus in an ambient three-manifold can degenerate in the absence of curvature bounds.
-Our arguments are based on their results and we use this section to provide a very brief introduction to those parts of their theory that will be relevant in the present paper.
+We use this section to provide a very brief introduction to those parts of their theory that will be relevant in the present paper.
 We will focus here on the case of planar domains, since this is sufficient for our purposes.

 We start by recalling the definition of a lamination.